fstark/blog/content/blog/wozdle/wozdle.md

 Displaying only what the user entered followed by the feedback and two empty lines costs 16ms * 22, which is .3 seconds, almost 10 times faster.

 In order to have some "breathing room", we will add a space between each word letter.
-This means that the left side of the screen is going to use 10 characters, leaving 30 for the "keyboard".
-Each "key" of the keyboard needs a "keycap", some sort of status, and there is a need for a spearator.
-The longest keyboard row, the top one, is "QWERTYUIOP", and *exaclty* 10 character wide, which is a sign of the gods (10+30=40)
+This means that the left side of the screen is going to use 9 characters, leaving 30 for the "keyboard".
+Each "key" of the keyboard needs a "keycap", some sort of status, and there is a need for a separator, so we need 3 characters per key.
+The longest keyboard row, the top one, is "QWERTYUIOP", and *exaclty* 10 character wide, which is a sign of the gods (10+30=40).

 The rest of the UX is pretty simple, an intro screen (with a "press space to start" message, really used to seed the random number, and a win and loose screen, with a recap of the game)